-1. In Year 4 the subject GSBE0002 is taken;
+1. In Year 4 the subject GSBE0002 is taken:

 2. A number of compulsory subjects include GSBE0002 issues.
-These are: PLAN1021, PLAN1022, PLAN1042, PLAN2011, PLAN2051, PLAN2022, PLAN2032, PLAN3011, PLAN3021, PLAN3031, PLAN3041, PLAN3051, PLAN3012, PLAN3032, PLAN4011, PLAN4021.
+These are: PLAN1021, PLAN1022, PLAN1042,

+PLAN2011, PLAN2051, PLAN2022, PLAN2032, PLAN3011, PLAN3021, PLAN3031, PLAN3041, PLAN3051, PLAN3012, PLAN3032, PLAN4011, PLAN4021.

-In the twelve months following Session 2 of Year 3 students must be engaged in approved employment related to the course: for example, in private development companies or with planning consultants, in government planning and housing authorities, in local councils preparing or implementing Local Environment Plans.
-The type of employment proposed must be submitted to the Head of the School of Planning and Urban Development for approval.
+During the course, students must undertake twelve months approved employment related to the course: for example, in private development companies or with planning consultants, in government planning and housing authorities, in local councils preparing or implementing Local Environment Plans.
+This is normally undertaken in the twelve months following Session 2 of Year 3.
+The type of employment proposed must be submitted to the Head of the Program for approval.

-Honours are awarded in the Bachelor of Town Planning degree course on the basis of guality of performance throughout the whole course and in accordance with current Faculty regulations.
+Honours are awarded in the Bachelor of Town Planning degree course on the basis of quality of performance throughout the whole course and in accordance with current Faculty regulations.
 For the purpose of calculating Honours at graduation, the Honours value of each subject is indicated by the credit points associated with that subject.
 Credit points generally reflect the workload required of students in subjects in which grades are awarded.